 - Traumatic Brain Injury

-- Neurological Injury (paraplegia and quadriplegia; spinal cord injury)
+- Neurological Injury (paraplegia and quadriplegia; spinal cord injuries)

 - Severe Burns (fire and chemical)